Grouse Gluten Free Red Ale

 Description:

-Grouse Gluten Free Red Ale from Grouse Malting & Roasting Co website that features the Red Wing Amber Millet Malt which "has a robust flavor of caramel, toffee, raisin, plum, and breakfast cereal.
+This gluten-free homebrew recipe showcases a balanced blend of gluten-free grains and hops to produce a satisfying all-around gluten-free beer.
+Featuring Red-Wing Amber Millet Malt which has a robust flavor of caramel, toffee, raisin, plum, and breakfast cereal.
 It finishes with a medium body and perfectly balanced sweetness.
-With a SRM of 30-35, it offers a deep ruby red color that we love, and fits perfectly in the malt bill for an amber, red, brown, and more."
+With a SRM of 30-35, Red-Wing Amber offers a deep ruby red color that we love, and fits perfectly in the malt bill for an amber, red, brown, and more.
+Great for beginner all-grain and experienced brewers alike, it’s a simple yet flavorful option for brewing gluten-free beer at home.

 Note the mash regime and enzyme used in this recipe differs from the brewing recommendations that GFHB currently endorse.
 Our experience using the enzymes that we sell and provide brewing tutorials should yield higher efficiency than the 65% noted for this recipe.